A new partnership and a new challenge

 Terrewode already purchased the land and commenced the design process for the new hospital.
 They have a robust governance and management structure that will expand to develop the capacity of the new hospital.

 Together we are working with partners to establish the ‘Terrewode Women’s Community Hospital – replicating the Hamlin Model of Care’.
 Construction has commenced and the hospital will include a fistula treatment centre and a rehabilitation centre.

 Hamlin Fistula Ethiopia will provide leadership in clinical excellence, training and capacity building for the Terrewode medical team.
 This will include extensive training at Hamlin’s Addis Ababa Fistula Hospital prior to opening the new hospital and supportive supervision during the start up stages of the hospital.

-Your generous donation will contribute to the construction and equipping of the new hospital in 2018.
-We are also committed to support the operating costs of the new hospital until at least the end of 2020, by which time the project should be fully operational and working at full capacity.
+Funds raised in Australia will initially support the capital funding for the construction of the new hospital in 2018 and fit-out in 2019.
+We are also committed to support the operating costs of the new hospital until the end of 2020, by which time the project will be fully operational and working at full capacity.

 Products made by the women of Terrewode!